-Course description and Course Objectives: This course is designed to give an overview of patents, the registration procedure and the practice adopted with respect to this Intellectual Property across the globe.
+Course description and learning outcomes: This course is designed to give an overview of patents, the registration procedure and the practice adopted with respect to this Intellectual Property across the globe.
 The recent trends and the development that had taken place in the field of patent shall be specifically focused upon.
 An overview of law of Semiconductor Integrated Circuits Layout-Design Act, 2000 is also dealt.

-- 1. To understand the evolution and growth of patent law - 2.
-To understand the patentability, procedure, infringement & remedies perspectives of patents - 3.
-To analyze the status of patents in cyber space
+- To understand the evolution and growth of patent law - To understand the patentability, procedure, infringement & remedies perspectives of patents - To analyze the status of patents in cyber space